mariana-caldas/web-vitals-wordpress/README.md

 # Web Vitals for WordPress

-## Core Web Vitals for WordPress
+In this repository, there are some notes referent to the Core Web Vitals especially related to WordPress

+## LCP

+## CLS

+## FID

-Web Vitals for WordPress Links
+### Web Vitals for WordPress Links

 * https://web.dev/vitals/
 * https://web.dev/fid/